MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 - **Major version limits with no expiration period**: Configuring count limits with no expiration sets versions to be trimmed if versions exceed configured count limits.
 For example, if a library is configured to store 500 major versions, no more than 500 versions is stored for each file or item.

-## Setting Default Version History Limits for your Organization
+## Setting Default Version history limits for your Organization

-Organization-level version settings define the default version storage limits set on all new document libraries created across all existing or newly created SharePoint sites allowing you to set global default version history limits across your organization.
+Organization-level version settings define the default version storage limits set on all new document libraries created across all existing or newly created SharePoint sites allowing you to set global default **Version history limits** across your organization.

 > [!IMPORTANT]
 > When organizational-level version settings are updated, the new settings will be updated to all new document libraries (Base Type = 1).
 However, it will not update the history limits on the existing document libraries or result in the trimming of existing versions to meet the new limits.
 You'll need to take additional steps to update the settings on existing libraries on a site or to trim existing versions.

 :::image type="content" source="media/tenant-version-history-limit.PNG" alt-text="tenant version history":::

-## Setting Version History Limits for a Site
+## Setting Version history limits for a Site

-By default, Site level Version history limits aren't set on individual sites as the Organization level settings define the limit that is applied to all new document libraries created in a site.
-However, to meet Site specific content needs, Site Admins can choose to set distinct Site level Version History limits on individual Sites.
+By default, Site level **Version history limits** aren't set on individual sites as the Organization level settings define the limit that is applied to all new document libraries created in a site.
+However, to meet Site specific content needs, Site Admins can choose to set distinct Site level **Version history limits** on individual Sites.
 This way, users can break the inheritance from organization limits on an individual site.

-Site Level Version history limits for sites can be managed in the following ways:
+Site Level **Version history limits** for sites can be managed in the following ways:

-- **Apply Site Level Version History limits to all new and existing document libraries in a Site:** Using this option, the Version history limit set on site level is applied to all the new document libraries created in the site and creates a background request to asynchronously process the update on existing document libraries.
+- **Apply Site Level Version history limits to all new and existing document libraries in a Site:** Using this option, the Version history limit set on site level is applied to all the new document libraries created in the site and creates a background request to asynchronously process the update on existing document libraries.

-- **Apply Site Level Version History limits to only new document libraries created in a Site:** Using this option, the Version history limits set on site level are only applied to new document libraries created in the site.
+- **Apply Site Level Version history limits to only new document libraries created in a Site:** Using this option, the **Version history limits** set on site level are only applied to new document libraries created in the site.
 There will be no changes made to the limits on the existing document libraries or on libraries that aren't enabled for versioning in the site.

-- **Apply limits to existing document libraries only in a Site:** Using this option allows you to update the existing document libraries on a site while allowing the new document libraries to inherit the organization level version history limits.
+- **Apply limits to existing document libraries only in a Site:** Using this option allows you to update the existing document libraries on a site while allowing the new document libraries to inherit the organization-level **Version history limits**.
 - **Clear limits set on a Site:** Existing limits on a site can be cleared to allow new document libraries created in the site to follow organization level limits.
     > [!NOTE]
     > Clearing a setting on a Site will only apply to New Document Libraries created on the site and won't impact the settings on existing doc libraries.

 > [!IMPORTANT]
 >
-> - Setting Site Level Version History limits is available using PowerShell cmdlets only.
+> - Setting Site Level **Version history limits** is available using PowerShell cmdlets only.
 > - Updating the Site-level settings of existing document libraries of the site **will not** trim existing versions to meet the newly set limits.
 Additional steps will need to be taken to trim existing versions.
 > - Requests to update limits on existing libraries are processed asynchronously.
 If a new request is issued but the old one isn't yet completed yet, it returns the message "Set-PnPSite: Can't start to set version policy for document libraries on the site because it's already in progress.
 Wait for it to finish or cancel it."
 > - MinorVersions count only applies to the document libraries that enabled minor versioning.

 :::image type="content" source="media/break-inheritance-at-site-level.PNG" alt-text="break inheritance at site level":::

-## Setting Version History Limits for Individual Document Library
+## Setting Version history limits for Individual Document Library

-The default version history limits for new document libraries are set by either the organization-level limits or the site-level limits.
+The default **Version history limits** for new document libraries are set by either the organization-level limits or the site-level limits.
 If the site has its own version history limit, it means the site has broken inheritance from the organization.
 However, to meet specific content requirements, Site Administrators can decide to overwrite the setting of a document library.

 Here's a summary of the expected behavior when Document Libraries version expiration or count limits are updated:

 - **When Library level version expiration setting is updated**, the new expiration limit is applied to newly created versions only.
-Take an example of a Library with version expiration settings updated from ‘Never Expire’ to ‘Expire after six months’.
+Take an example of a Library with version expiration settings updated from **Never Expire** to **Expire after six months**.
 New version created is set to expire after six months with no impact on versions that had already been created.

 - **When Library level count limits are updated**, if existing versions exceed the new count limit, then those versions are gradually trimmed when the file is updated.
 Take an example of a Library with count limits set to 500 versions and is reduced to 300 versions.
 If you had a file with 500 versions, each time a user updates the file, the oldest 20 versions are purged until you are at the right number of versions.